 Which school do you want to support?

 The previous lesson ("Go Big") explored what schools and districts might do if they had a lot more resources.
-This lesson discusses a more familiar case: making do with less.
+This lesson discusses a more familiar case: could public education do with less?
 When life gives you lemons, you make lemonade, right?

-Let's be clear: California's funding for public education is far from lush, and a too-tight belt hurts kids' education.
+Let's be clear: California's funding for public education is far from lush, and a chronically a too-tight belt hurts kids and society.
 Nevertheless, this lesson explores the opposite side of the "Go Big" idea in order to bring focus: what matters most?

-Over the last four decades, public investment in K-12 has shrunk as a percentage of the economy.
+Over the last half-century, public investment in K-12 has shrunk as a percentage of the economy.
 This is especially true in California.

-Some might see spending less of the economy on education as evidence of improved productivity.
+California's expenditures for public education have not kept pace with the expansion of the state's economy.
+Some might see spending less of the economy on education as evidence of improved productivity — getting by with less.
 But it is hard to argue in this case that productivity is necessarily the right goal.

 California is a "low effort" state when it comes to education.
 It expends less of its economy on education than other states do.
 It used to invest more, long ago.

-The "savings" from relatively slow growth in teacher pay has mostly been invested in hiring teachers to drive down class sizes in most states, which has helped to address the needs of English learners and students with learning disabilities.
+The "savings" from relatively slow growth in teacher pay has mostly been invested in hiring more teachers.
+This has driven down average class sizes in most states, which has helped to address the needs of English learners and students with learning disabilities.
 Smaller classes serve the aim of making education more universal, and they were a key response to the policy direction to "leave no child behind."

 California, as usual, has been an exception; lacking funds to do otherwise, the student-teacher ratio here has remained the highest in America for decades.
 Pushing to go even more "lean" in this dimension would require new approaches and risks.

 Technology has been the key driver behind productivity gains across other sectors of the economy, and it seems likely that education will follow the same pattern.
-For example, computer-based learning works increasingly well for many students, especially for learning math.
+For example, computer-based learning works well for many students, especially for learning math.
 Computers cannot replace teachers, but they can help them.
-Leading examples such as Khan Academy, Rocketship Education and School of One are discussed in Ed100 Lesson 6.6.
+When students want to learn something on their own, they turn to YouTube.
+Of course, some learning materials online are shallow, or incorrect, or commercially motivated.
+But some of the learning materials are good.
+The general subject of using technology in learning is discussed in Lesson 6.6.

-Although the costs of technology are dropping steadily, it does not come for free.
+Although the costs of technology are dropping steadily, it isn't free.
 In order to make significant and successful use of technology, schools must make significant up-front investments not only in equipment and infrastructure, but also in planning and training.

 Our education system generally operates under the pretense that students learn at the same rate.
 In 2007 the New Commission on the Skills of the American Workforce issued an out-of-the-box report that called for schools to abandon traditional grade level advancement.
-Instead, it argued that in each subject students should advance from grade level to grade level when ready and finish when they are done.
+Instead, it argued that in each subject students should advance from grade level to grade level when ready.
 The report said that this would not only save money, but would also put students more in charge of their own destiny and release them earlier to pursue their dreams.
 This theme is echoed in the materials of online colleges.
 If you are ready to move on, why wait around?
 Lindsay, California is one of the few school districts to have embraced elements of this strategy.

 If students finished school earlier, they would reduce costs for taxpayers.
 The savings involved would be pretty small, but might be enough to act as an incentive; the New Commission report called for investing the savings in tax-funded “personal competitiveness accounts.”
 Such accounts would provide individuals with funds to pursue higher education or other endeavors.
 Others have carried this idea even further, proposing that financial incentives be put in place for all children, conditional on good behavior and success in school.

-The Local Control Funding Formula (LCFF) provides an opportunity to see if less compliance and regulation can result in better student outcomes.
-The old funding system required extensive compliance reports that ate up valuable school site administrator time and created barriers to local strategies for school improvement.
+California's education funding system, the Local Control Funding Formula (LCFF), involves a fair amount of red tape — but it replaced a system that was considerably worse.
+The old funding system allocated money to specific programs, and required extensive compliance reports.
+These ate up valuable school site administrator time and created barriers to local strategies for school improvement.

 Allowing administrators to do more with the time and money they already have might help to create better student outcomes.